 How are Property Taxes Calculated?

 Here is an example of how one would calculate property tax.
 Assume you have a home with a taxable value of $100,000, located in the City of Las Vegas.
-The tax rate for 2005-06 in the City is $3.3002 per hundred of assessed value.
+The tax rate for homes in Las Vegas is $3.3002 per hundred of assessed value.
 To determine the assessed value, multiply the taxable value of the home ($100,000) by the assessment ratio (35%):

 $100,000 X .35 = $35,000 assessed value